#2: How to Make a Time Off Request Policy?

 This depends on the nature of your business.
 A starting point may be a minimum of 10 days notice, but you can adapt this to your needs.
 Some companies may need time in order to find coverage for that position, while others, in some industries where remote work is at its peak, may have back-up employees, therefore a 3 or 4 days notice is enough.Establish when employees can’t request time-off

 Surely, every business and every industry have its period of the high season, when employers need all hands on deck.
 Therefore, it may be useful to schedule the dates when time-off requests cannot be approved due to productivity matters.
 Consider adding a rule that will prevent all the employees from the same department to request time-off at the same time.
 On the other hand, if you find it useful, determine what are the dates when they totally can benefit from time-off, because of the low volume of work expected.
 You can even create an entertaining calendar with all these dates and make it available to all the staff.

 Note: As an employee, if you have work responsibilities that you cannot finish until you leave for vacation, make arrangements with your colleagues to backup your work.
 Ensure that the co-workers fully understand the tasks that they will have to take over.

-Offering to your employees paid time off for the major federal, bank and public holidays such as Christmas and Thanksgiving is a must, even if your business will remain open.
+Offering to your employees paid time off for the major federal, bank and typical paid business holidays such as Christmas and Thanksgiving is a must, even if your business will remain open.
 Each geography has different holidays so decide on those that are mandatory, and you must offer your employees time off.Eligibility aspects

 The amount of days off that a full employee can request is different than a part-time employee.
 Moreover, someone that is currently in the probationary period will have a different plan than someone with longevity in the company.